cakephp/repl/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.txt)
 [![Total Downloads](https://img.shields.io/packagist/dt/cakephp/repl.svg?style=flat-square)](https://packagist.org/packages/cakephp/repl)

 This is a REPL plugin for CakePHP 4.
+It provides an interactive command prompt that lets you interact with and inspect objects in your application.

+It also provides several global functions to make debugging and interactive sessions simpler.

 ## Installation